Asylum (2005 film)

-Asylum is a 2005 Anglo-Irish drama film directed by David Mackenzie and made by Mace Neufeld Productions, Samson Films, Seven Arts Productions, Zephyr Films Ltd and released by Paramount Classics.
+Asylum is a 2005 drama film directed by David Mackenzie and made by Mace Neufeld Productions, Samson Films, Seven Arts Productions, Zephyr Films Ltd and released by Paramount Classics.
 It is based on the 1996 novel Asylum by Patrick McGrath and was adapted for the screen by Patrick Marber and Chrysanthy Balis.

 It stars Natasha Richardson, Marton Csokas, Ian McKellen and Hugh Bonneville with a cast also including Sean Harris, Joss Ackland, Wanda Ventham, Maria Aitken and Judy Parfitt.

 Plot summary

 Asylum is set in Britain in the early 1960s.
 It tells the story of Stella Raphael (Natasha Richardson), the bored and unfulfilled wife of Max (Hugh Bonneville), a psychiatrist working at a remote mental asylum.
 Stella starts a passionate affair with Edgar (Marton Csokas), one of the patients.
 Edgar is particularly dangerous, having gruesomely murdered his wife in a jealous rage.

 Not deterred by Edgar's violent past, Stella is beguiled by Edgar's passion and the affair intensifies.
 Although Max suspects nothing, Dr. Peter Cleave (Sir Ian McKellen) correctly guesses that the two are seeing each other.
 Cleave, who is fixated on Stella himself, attempts to get Edgar to admit to the affair—to no avail.

 Edgar, who has been denied release, can take it no longer and breaks out of the asylum.
 Stella attempts to continue life without her lover, playing mother to her son, Charlie, and wife to Max.
 Around Christmas time, she receives a call from a friend of Edgar who arranges a rendezvous in London.
 The affair resumes with Stella using shopping trips as a pretext for her trips to the city.
 Edgar soon tires of the subterfuge—as well as sharing Stella's sexual attentions with Max—and demands that she choose to stay with him permanently or not return for another visit.

 Shortly thereafter, Cleave confronts her, telling her that he knows that she has been going to London to see Edgar.
 After unsuccessfully attempting to bully Stella into revealing his whereabouts, Cleave reminds her that Max can have her committed to the hospital.
 Stella then runs away to join Edgar, and they begin a loose, somewhat bohemian life together, remaining out of the public eye for fear of the police.

 Soon, the lust of the relationship begins to wear off and Stella begins to see a darker side to Edgar's personality.
 He becomes obsessed with his work, to Stella's chagrin.
 He also starts to become aggressive and violent towards her, intensifying her fear of him.
 After shopping one day, Stella returns to the pair's squalid studio flat to be found by police and taken back to her husband and son.
 Her husband struggles to forgive her but accepts that their son needs a mother figure.
 Edgar observes Stella's capture from the shadows and flees.